-Jullie has always loved the sciences, and her time at Stevenson has allowed her to find her passion—as well as her future career.
+Jullie has always loved the sciences, and her time at Stevenson—and its B.S. to M.S. degree programs—have allowed her to discover her passion as well as her future career.

 “Being at Stevenson has exposed me to a variety of different opportunities such as lab research, internships, and seminars that have all helped me prepare for life after graduation," Jullie explains.

 “As a biochemistry student, I get to partake in hands-on activities from research labs and biology labs to chemistry labs and more.
 My major positively challenges me to think outside of the box and improves my critical and analytical skills.”

 Besides excelling in biochemistry, Jullie was an SUTV Anchor, an International Student Association Volunteer, and a translator for a local law firm.

 Join Jullie during her graduation day in May 2019.